Current Initiatives

 Early Childhood Education

-The Ladybug Foundation secured a building for a local non-profit operator to have a lease-free space to operate a early childhood center.
+The Ladybug Foundation secured and renovated a historic building for a local non-profit operator, Caterpillar Corner, to have a lease-free space to operate a early childhood center.

 Outcome: 3 Organization Partnerships. $60k direct investment, $300k+ community partnership investment.
 34 Early Childhood Education Seats Created.
 1st Licensed Early Childcare Center created in West Pulaski County.